decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-05-strong-chain-quality.md

 **Chain Quality (CQ)** is a core blockchain property.
 Roughly speaking, it says:
 > Owning $3\%$ of the stake gives you control over $3\%$ of the blockspace ***over time***.

 For Nakamoto style chains, this is called *Ideal CQ* (see [here](https://eprint.iacr.org/2014/765.pdf)).
 Chain quality was sufficient for early generations of blockchains that had low throughput, but modern blockchains have much higher bandwidth and can commit many transactions within a single block.
-This motivates a stronger, more fine grained notion that captures the division of blockspace inside each block, rather than only the fraction of blocks averaged over time.
+This motivates a stronger, more fine-grained notion that captures the division of blockspace inside each block, rather than only the fraction of blocks averaged over time.

 We call it **Strong Chain Quality (SCQ)**:
-> Owning $3\%$ of the stake gives you control over $3\%$ of the blockspace ***in every block***.
+> Owning $3\%$ of the stake guarantees inclusion of your valid inputs up to $3\%$ of the blockspace ***in every block***.

 In essence, this property gives stakeholders the ability to have *virtual lanes* inside a high throughput blockchain guaranteeing them transaction inclusion.
 In this post we review the origins of CQ and SCQ and explain why SCQ is so useful.

-## Chain Quality as a BFT Validity property
+## Chain Quality as a BFT Validity Property

 BFT protocols must satisfy [safety, liveness, and validity properties](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/).
 A protocol that always outputs 0 satisfies both agreement (safety) and termination (liveness), but is useless in the sense that it performs no meaningful decision or computation.
 What's missing is *validity*.
 Modern blockchains typically require two critical validity properties: